JFCodes/WhatsAppJS/README.md

 Work-in-process features include:
 - Detect received messages, retrieving the sender and the message content to be worked upon.
 - Improve how to identify a valid target.
+   - Extend search results to also match groups.
    - [Done] ~~Ability to search contacts and not only the left side conversation list.~~
    - Better algorithm to match the target string to the desire contact.
    - Test if its necessary to resolve or ignore emojis on conversations tittles.